Milejski/2D-Quantum-Oscillator/README.md

 labp_V file contains potencial values in chosen points. labp_E file contains energy values in eV. labp_f file contains function values.

+Included MATLAB script and gui which was used to present data.
+It requires Matlab 2014b or higher.